 The PLUS loan interest rate is a fixed rate of 6.41%.
-With a PLUS loan, you pay a 4.204% processing fee.
-The origination fee (which is part of the processing fee) goes to the federal government to offset program costs, the remaining amount is sent to the school.
+With a PLUS loan, you pay a 4.288% origination fee.
+The origination fee goes to the federal government to offset program costs, the remaining amount is sent to the school.
 These loan funds are electronically disbursed in two disbursements (one in fall and one in spring) directly to the school and posted to the student's account.
 Even though a fee is deducted, parents are responsible for repaying the entire loan amount.
 Loan terms vary based on total amount borrowed.
-Re-payment of this loan begins within 60 days of first disbursement unless the parent borrower has requested deferment.
+Re-payment of this loan begins within 60 days of the final disbursement unless the parent borrower has requested deferment.
 If a parent is denied the PLUS, limited additional Direct Unsubsidized student loan funds are made available to the student.

 If you need additional funding to supplement your financial aid package, alternative student loans are an option.
 Alternative loans are private loans offered by lending institutions.
 They are not part of the federal government’s Direct Loan program.

 We encourage you to first file the Free Application for Federal Student Aid (FAFSA) to be considered for all other available aid programs before pursuing alternative loans.
 Our office strongly encourages you to first utilize any grants, scholarships, work study employment and federal student loan eligibility before considering alternative loans.
 The interest rates and repayment terms with alternative loans are generally less favorable than those of the federal student loan programs.